 “Hey!”
 Chris jumped in.
 “Language.”

 Mark looked annoyed because of his brother’s technicality but he decided to drop it.
 “Fine.
 Anyway, you know how you’re not supposed to crowd the area, especially for ICU situations?
 Most of us took shifts to stay by Albert or at least inside the hospital and call the rest if anything changes.
 Vicki was the one who took that last call and never told Jan jie.
-Jan jie was so tired that she fell asleep already, so she told Vicki to wake her up if someone called.
+Jan jie was so tired that she fell asleep already, so that was how Vicki even had the chance to turn her phone off.
 By the time Jan jie got to the hospital, Albert was already dead, and you know what happened?
 Albert’s mom slapped Jan jie right in front of everyone present.
 She called Jan jie a two-faced person and said Jan jie was only good talking in front of Albert.
 No one really blamed her since she just lost her son.
 But you know how much that hurt?
 And you know the reason why Vicki didn’t wake Jan jie up?”

 “I’m guessing it wasn’t due to fatigue,” Ehlo said, his sarcasm running high.